campjacob/campjacob.github.io/_communications/2022-fall-sowk-430-class-01-weekly-email.md

 </div>

-Hey, Welcome to the first week of class!
+Welcome to the first week of class!

 ## Unit Introduction and What You Will Learn